 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents given antianxiety medications.
-These medications are typically used to treat patients experiencing anxiety and depression.
+This indicates the percent of residents who were prescribed antianxiety medications.
+Antianxiety medications are given to residents experiencing depression and anxiety.

 Managing Depression Among Residents

-This is the percentage of residents showing depressive symptoms.
+This datapoint measures the percentage of long-term care residents who are showing signs of depression.

 Appropriate Vaccine Usage